cquest/sgblur/README.md

 This repository only contains __the blurring algorithms and API__.

-It is based on YOLOv8 for object detection (faces and license plates) using a custom trained model.
+It is based on YOLOv11 for object detection (faces and license plates) using a custom trained model.

 Blurring is done on original JPEG pictures by manipulating low-level MCU in the JPEG raw data, to keep all other parts of the original image unchanged (no decompression/recompression).
 This also saves CPU usage.

-The blurring service call a detection service with through local HTTP calls.
+The blurring service calls a detection service through local HTTP calls.

 ## Install